-Trump headed to swift acquittal after Democrats balk on impeachment witnesses
+Republicans vote to acquit Trump on impeachment charge of inciting deadly attack on the Capitol

 Senate Majority Leader Charles E. Schumer (D-N.Y.) had told Democrats earlier Saturday that the decision about witnesses would be left to the House managers.
 So after Raskin’s request, the chamber voted 55-45 to allow witnesses, with five Republicans joining Democrats and with the chamber sliding into uncertainty as groups of senators huddled for hours to figure out what would come next.

 The possibility of a protracted trial clearly alarmed Republicans, with Sen. Lindsey O. Graham (R-S.C.) shaking his head and resting his forehead on his hand as Raskin spoke.
-Separately, Sen. Ron Johnson (R-Wis.) angrily pointing at Sen. Mitt Romney (R-Utah) after Romney voted for allowing witnesses.
+Separately, Sen. Ron Johnson (R-Wis.) angrily pointing at Romney after the Utah senator voted for allowing witnesses.

 Trump’s lawyers also threatened to call hundreds of witnesses, though they would not have been allowed to do so without Senate approval.